alexoconn/aggie-agenda/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 Goals:

-Getting a windows desktop application up and running.
+-Getting a windows desktop application up and running.
 We will first create an application that prints out "Howdy World!"

-Getting a feel for Windows APIs and Calendar APIs Using the APIs to create a simple calendar interface on our desktop application.
+-Getting a feel for Windows APIs and Calendar APIs

+-Using the APIs to create a simple calendar interface on our desktop application.

-Making our calendar increasingly complex, such as adding different styles of time outlook (week at a glance, month at a glance) and functionalities that allow the user to type in events to be shown on the calendar.
+-Making our calendar increasingly complex, such as adding different styles of time outlook (week at a glance, month at a glance) and functionalities that allow the user to type in events to be shown on the calendar.

 Hopes (Not necessarily things we plan on achieving):

-Utilizing A&M databases to preinstall student schedules.
+-Utilizing A&M databases to preinstall student schedules.

-Color coding different classes based upon the student's grade in those classes
+-Color coding different classes based upon the student's grade in those classes

 **We will try to create a schedule that keeps us on track to meet our goals although it will not necessarily be binding.
 This IS a learning based project, and we all have classes to study for!!